Home / Modernizing America, 1889-1920 / Xenophobia and Racism / Life Story: Zitkala-Sa

 Life Story: Zitkala-Sa, aka Gertrude Simmons Bonnin (1876-1938)

-The story of an activist and composer who fought tirelessly for Native American rights and citizenship.
+The story of an activist and composer who fought tirelessly for Indigenous rights and citizenship.

 Zitkala-Sa was born on February 22, 1876 on the Yankton Indian Reservation.
 She spent her early childhood on the reservation with her mother, who was of Sioux Dakota heritage.
 Little is known about her father, who was Anglo-American.